PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/features/events/events-overview.md

 ---
-id: events
+id: events-overview
-title: Events
+title: Events Overview
-slug: /developer-resources/events
+slug: /developer-resources/events-overview
-sidebar_position: 8
+sidebar_position: 10
 ---

-# Events

 This guide explains how events work in Talawa, including standalone events and recurring event series.

 ## Overview

-### Events in Talawa: How they work

 - There are two kinds of events:
   - **Standalone events**: single occurrence stored directly in `events`.